NRDIS NRDIS - Federal Period

 September 3, 1880 AA pg 3 - John Henderson has completed the house recently removed to the Nelson land.

-The Wardwell house was sited on the corner of Lowell St. at 340 North Main St,. facing east and would have been close to the front of the Post Office Building in the current square.
+The Wardwell house was then sited at the corner of Lowell St. at 340 North Main St,. facing east and would have been close to the front of the Post Office Building in the current Shawsheen Square.

 November 24, 1899 AT - John H. Henderson has moved from the Village to his farm in Boxford.
 His brother-in-law, Mr. Frederickson and family, will occupy the house.